 Now you know the difference between blog and vlog, so you can start deciding which avenue is best for you.
 Of course, it depends on your business goals, how fast you want to grow it, and how much start-up costs you have.

 Since vlogging is the fastest growing medium, it may be easier to grow.
-However, when you own your own blog/website, it increases in value, which makes it an asset.
+However, when you own your own /website, it increases in value, which makes it an asset.
 Also, keep in mind that you will need to pay for a hosting account to start your blog or purchase equipment if you vlog.

 Here are some questions to ask yourself when deciding blog vs vlog for your new career path: